zircomars/AI-Governance-Security-Notes/README.md

   - In the end, the whole system is still built on AI-driven logic — essentially a structured if–else decision flow — but with the requirement that a human remains in official supervisory control.
 - This repo also includes a brief overview and recap of the **ISO/IEC 27000 series**, explaining what it is, why it matters, and the criteria it sets.
 These standards define the foundations of information security management — and they directly relate to topics like Shadow AI, AI pentesting, AI system behavior, and the broader digitalization landscape.
   - In practice, ISO 27000 helps organizations understand how to manage risks, secure AI infrastructures, and ensure that both traditional systems and AI-driven architectures follow consistent, auditable security principles.

+> This repo was written in January 2026.
+Some parts were created during that month, while others were researched, tested, and drafted in autumn 2025.
+Naturally, the information may evolve and be updated over time.

 ![alt text](/images/AI-law-concept-img.jpg)